How An S Corporation Reduces FICA Self-Employment Taxes

 The challenge for some businesses, though, is that they don’t want to structure the business as a partnership (or an LLC taxed as a partnership).
 In some cases, it’s because of the liability exposure that can still attach to at least the general partners of a partnership.
 In other cases it’s because there’s a desire to make the business more easily transferrable, especially in small pieces (e.g., for succession planning), and it’s much easier to transfer shares in a corporation than partial interests of a partnership or LLC.

 Accordingly, the tax code allows for corporations to make an “S election”.
 By electing to be treated as an S corporation, the business is nominally a traditional corporation for legal purposes (with all the usual requirements to establish and maintain a corporation), but is taxed as a pass-through entity (similar to a partnership).
 This allows businesses to enjoy many of the transferability, limited liability, and other benefits of a corporation, but still get the pass-through treatment that avoids two tiers of taxation.
+(Under the “Check The Box” rules, an LLC can choose to be taxed as a partnership, or taxed as a corporation which subsequently can make an S election.)

 However, to prevent potential abuse, the tax code limits the exact kinds of corporations that can make an S election, restricting both the number of shareholders (no more than 100), the types of shareholders (most types of trusts cannot own S corporations), and the classes of stock (S corps can only have one class of stock, albeit with voting and non-voting shares).